The Journey to Easter: Four Silent Saturday Lessons in Waiting Well as Leaders

 The Greek word “Tetelestai” means “It is finished.”
 During New Testament times the word “Tetelestai” would have been stamped or written on business documents or receipts to indicate that a bill had been “Paid in Full.”
 The connection between this common business transaction stamp and the Ultimate Transaction Jesus accomplished on the cross was conveyed crystal clear in the Gospel of John with Jesus’ words.

 Sweet friend, you are so loved.
-Jesus paid a sin debt He did not owe because we owed a sin debt we could not pay.
+Jesus extended tremendous grace and love to us all.
+He paid a sin debt He did not owe because we owed a sin debt we could not pay.

 Reflect: